 The fetish for ‘trannies’, CDs (crossdressers) and transwomen is prevalent in our culture as evidenced in the soundtrack.
 My experience as Jasmine can further corroborate the fascination with ‘chicks with dicks’, a term commonly used in pornography and also used on the soundtrack.
 As Jasmine, I felt strangely empowered andvulnerable at the same time.
 The very high heels made me appear tall and imposing and gave me the bravado required to express this persona.
 I was brazen and sexually gleaming, which commanded attention and fear at the same time.
 Men behaved badly around me; pushy, insistent and competitive.
 Though this gave me a certain thrill and helped form the work, it also made me feel objectified and distrustful.
 This was perhaps the biggest insight into the heterosexual male psyche in the given space and context.
 I became compelled to bridge desirability and connection but had little success.
 The primal male gaze was too overbearing, there was little beyond or between surveillance and seduction and the danger of being caught out by it.

 Barflies is also about race.
 Depending on the viewers’ experience and sensibility, it exposes micro-nuances about race and indeed offers other readings beyond what I uncover.
 Race was not at the fore of this work.
 I was interested in gendered social spaces and trans visibility.
 My race is visible and a given, and there is very little to add to the historic and existing discourses about race in this instance.
-However, it is important to highlight the othering of people of colour in predominantly white social spaces, as Claire, and what we are willing to give up for social acceptance, for example internalising our shame, as Maureen or as Jasmine, and struggle to connect beyond our appearance.
+However, it is important to highlight the othering of melaninated people in predominantly European social spaces, as Claire, and what we are willing to give up for social acceptance, for example internalising our shame, as Maureen or as Jasmine, and struggle to connect beyond our appearance.
 Sadly, the sentiments of race are kept fuelled by each generation.
 It was 9/11 sixteen years ago and it is Donald Trump’s administration and Brexit now.